 Highways and Roads

 Roads are being constantly improved and new superhighways are being built all over China.
-For example, work on the G6, a highway that will connect Beijing with Lhasa is in progress (it currently ends in Xining).
-But as quickly as roads are improved, people are buying cars and roads can get extremely crowded, especially in high-travel seasons such as October holidays and Chinese New Year.
-The most horrific was a sixty-mile traffic jam into Beijing in 2010 that lasted for weeks.
+For example, work on the G6, a highway is in progress that will connect Beijing with Lhasa, ending in Xining.
+But as quickly as roads are improved, people buy cars.
+Roads can get extremely crowded, especially in high-travel seasons such as October holidays and Chinese New Year.
+The most horrific of these was a sixty-mile traffic jam into Beijing in 2010 that lasted for weeks.

-Hopefully you and your bus will not be caught up in anything quite so dramatic but don't be surprised if you do hit some amount of traffic along the roads.
+Hopefully you and your bus will not be caught up in anything quite so dramatic, but don't be surprised if you do hit some traffic along the roads.

 On any public bus, especially a long-distance service, there will be scheduled rest stops.
 As you exit the bus, the driver will probably signal to you how many minutes you have.
-If not, try to find out so you know how long you have.
+If not, try to find out yourself.

 If your journey is short, then you probably don't need much besides something to read and a bottle of water.
-However, if you're on a longer journey, you should bring some snacks along.
+However, if you're on a longer journey, you should bring some snacks.
 You'll find the locals have an endless supply of snacks and drinks to while the journey away.
-I've found mandarin oranges and sunflower seeds seem to be some of the most popular local snacks.
-Bring along a plastic bag to keep your garbage in as well.
+Mandarin oranges and sunflower seeds seem to be some of the most popular local snacks.
+Bring along a plastic bag for your garbage as well.

-The trip to Hangzhou was fine but on our return, a Sunday evening, we got caught in traffic and what should have been a two-hour journey was a six-hour trip.
-One can never be certain to avoid traffic jams but if you avoid rush hour and peak times, you may have better luck.
+Our trip to Hangzhou was fine, but the return, on a Sunday evening, led into traffic, turning a two-hour journey into a six-hour trip.
+One can never be certain to avoid traffic jams, but try to avoid rush hour and peak times for better luck.